nikita-sharov/docs/applications-for-employment/alten/online-application-form.md

 c) Tomatoes
 d) Other vegetables

-For placing concrete orders, if missing;
-for you to find in our refreshment area with a success rate of 46 percent, approximately.
+(For placing concrete orders, if missing; for you to find in our refreshment area.)
 ```

 ### Wording